 - Interventions (what the therapist needs to do)

-Your treatment team will also meet bi-weekly to monitor your progress, assess needs, and change goals if needed.
+Your treatment team will also meet weekly to monitor your progress, assess needs, and change goals if needed.
 In other words, we’re constantly looking to see how we can best support you.
 Reach out to the team at Plural Healthcare and find out more about how we can put an actionable plan in place to help you reach your goals:

 Individual Therapist and Psychiatrist Visits